Abrons Student Health Center

 The UNCW One Card is the UNCW student ID and official form of identification on campus.
 It allows the use of campus facilities, and provides safe, easy access to student housing, campus facilities, and student labs.
 With a valid UNCW One Card, students can check out materials at Randall library, ride the Seahawk Shuttle WAVE transit buses at no cost, and much more, including receiving a discount at local merchants through the Seahawk Savings Program.
 Students also have three accounts they can utilize on the One Card: Seahawk Buck$, Bookstore Dollars, and their Meal Plan.
 For more information on these accounts, please visit http://www.uncw.edu/onecard.

 Seahawk Buck$ is the debit account feature of the UNCW One Card.
 With prepaid funds, students can make purchases at all food service locations, UNCW Bookstore, vending machines, student copiers, health center, pharmacy, Seahawk Mail, iPrint locations, iPrint Business Center, and more.
-Deposits may be made either online using the UNCW One Card Online Management Center, at the UNCW One Card Office located in Warwick Center, or at kiosks located in Randall library and the Fisher University Union.
+Deposits may be made either online using the UNCW One Card Online Management Center online, or at the UNCW One Card Office located in Warwick Center.

 University Information Center

 The Information Center, conveniently located on the first floor of the Fisher Student Center, provides a variety of information about campus, student and community activities, as well as campus telephone numbers.
 The center also provides free laptop computer check out, and umbrella checkout.
 The Information Center also serves as the campus Lost and Found.
-All ticket sales, Safe Ride vouchers, and event tickets are now handled at Sharky’s Box Office (Room 1002A) adjacent to Sharky’s Game Room in the Fisher Student Center.
+All ticket sales, and event ticket distribution are now handled at Sharky’s Box Office (Room 1002A) adjacent to Sharky’s Game Room in the Fisher Student Center.
 Contact the Information Center at (910) 962-3841.

 The University Theatre is a student-oriented theatre dedicated to the continuing development of all theatre practitioners.
 It strives to produce a total theatrical experience to support the educational, creative, and recreational potential of a campus-based theatre.